 Please note:

-There are only a limited number of places in the first year of study of the BScPhysio programme.
+There are only a limited number of places in the first year of study of the BSc Physiotherapy programme.
 Admission to the programme is therefore subject to selection.
 This selection is carried out in terms of clear guidelines that take into account both the academic and the non-academic merits of applicants.
 Application for admission must reach the Registrar not later than 31 May of the previous year.
 All applicants for admission to the programme who are still at school are required to take the National Benchmark Tests (NBTs).
 Each candidate who has been successful in the selection procedure will be required to furnish a health certificate to the University.
 (A prescribed form is available for this purpose.)

 2. All training shall, from the first year of study, be given on the Tygerberg and/or the Stellenbosch campus, depending on the undergraduate programme which is followed, in Tygerberg Hospital, and in various accredited local and peripheral hospitals and clinics.
 In the first year, certain practicals of first-semester modules will be offered on the Stellenbosch campus.